Slackadays/Clipboard/README.md

 The Clipboard Project (or CB for short) is the advanced, yet <i>oh-so-easy-to-use</i> clipboard manager for anyone.

-You'll be able to remember _anything, anytime, anywhere_ at the mere press of a button, like having a new, ridonkuliciously smart second brain always by your side.
+You'll be able to remember _anything, anytime, anywhere_ at the mere press of a button.
+It's like having a new, ridonkuliciously smart second brain always by your side.

 Just let the features speak for themselves.